Haleshot/Haleshot.github.io/content/post/marimo/index.md

 - **Automatic Reactivity**: Run a cell, and marimo automatically updates all cells that depend on it.
 No more manual cell juggling!
 - **Clean Slate**: Delete a cell, and marimo doesn't just remove the code - it scrubs the associated variables from memory.
 Say goodbye to hidden states lurking in the shadows!

-> "With marimo, what you see is truly what you get.
-No more 'it works on my machine' moments!"
+With marimo, what you see is truly what you get.
+No more 'it works on my machine' moments!

 ### Interactivity on Steroids